1) My story begins the year after the Flood,

 About the lofty ambitions of that fool.

-His rebellion is just a means for Creation to learn
+His rebellion is a means for Creation to learn

 That God is the most fit to bear rule.

-120) The gullible bought Lucifer's half–baked lies
+120) The gullible bought Lucifer's lies,

 Their tower shouted defiance at the skies

-About the stand they had decided to make.
+About the stand they decided to make.

 121) For cement, Nimrod's crew used slime